rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 dynamic allocation.
 They also integrate with a visibility system to ensure that off-screen objects are not processed.

-[@aclysma] continued work on OpenGL ES 2.0/3.0 backends and documentated [implementation details][rafx-implementation-details] of currently available rendering backends.
+[@aclysma] continued work on OpenGL ES 2.0/3.0 backends and documented [implementation details][rafx-implementation-details] of currently available rendering backends.